 “Let’s make law of attraction detox centers around the country…we’re almost at that point.”

-Working on manifesting a goal can be exciting and fun.
-Watching synchronicities line up and getting affirmation that you’re on the right track can even feel magical at times.
+Working on manifesting a goal can be exciting and even feel magical at times.
 But what if your desire to manifest something is less unicorns and pixie dust and more anxiety and despair?

-If focusing on manifesting no longer feels good, it may be time to take a temporary break to reset and center yourself.
+Do you live in the moment or constantly worry about the outcome?
+If focusing on manifesting no longer feels good, it may be time to evaluate the toll it’s taking on your mental health and consider a temporary break to reset and center yourself.

 3 Signs You Might Need a Manifesting Break

 1. Your Efforts are Affecting Your Emotional Health